triyanox/next-middleware/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing
+## Contributions

-Contributions are welcome!
-Feel free to open an issue or submit a pull request if you have any ideas or suggestions.
+We welcome contributions!
+Feel free to open an issue or submit a pull request if you have ideas or suggestions for improvement.